|Purpose:||Copy standard input to standard output, and then copy the specified file(s) to standard output|

 The Y command copies input from standard input (usually the keyboard) to standard output (usually the screen).
 Once the input ends, the named files are appended to standard output.

-For example, to get text from standard input, append the files MEMO1 and MEMO2 to it, and send the output to MEMOS:
+To get text from standard input, append the files MEMO1 and MEMO2 to it, and send the output to MEMOS:

 y memo1 memo2 > memos